Life Cycle Phases

 - The General Availability release is the first release with a given major or minor version number, i.e. version 1.7.0 which replaces version 1.6.x.

-- Ongoing maintenance releases for major / minor versions are counted as 1.7.1, 1.7.2, 1.7.3 etc..
-From version 1.7.0 onwards, and in contrast with practice up to and including version 1.6.x, maintenance releases will not include improvements or new features but will be restricted to bug-fixes, ensuring that compatibility of a release to its predecessor will be as close as possible.
+- Ongoing maintenance releases for major / minor versions are counted as 1.7.1, 1.7.2, 1.7.3 etc. Maintenance releases will not include major features but will be restricted to bug-fixes, vulnerability fixes and minor features ensuring that compatibility of a release to its predecessor will be as close as possible.

 End of Maintenance Announcement